BloomGameStudio/BloomDiscordBot/README.md

 2. Create / Publish the proposal. by using /vote_draft & /publish_draft locally.

+3. Stop the local running of the bot in the test server

-3. Access ./data/ongoing_votes.json, copy the proposal object
+4. Access ./data/ongoing_votes.json, copy the proposal object

 **Example:**